McNamara84/elmo/README.md

 2. The XSL and ZIP extensions for PHP must be installed and enabled.
 3. Don't forget to start Apache and MySQL.
 4. Create a new empty sql database in (e.g. using phpMyAdmin) and copy the name of the database.
-5. Copy the content of the file `env.sample` into a new file `.env` and adjust the settings for the database connection. (skip for default)
+  5. Copy the content of the file `env.sample` into a new file `.env` and adjust the settings for the database connection.
-6. Copy the content of the file `choice.sample.php` into a new file `choice.php`. (skip for default)
-7. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `.env`.
+  6. For the automatically generated time zone selection, create a free API key at [timezonedb.com](https://timezonedb.com/) and enter it into the newly created `.env`.
-8. Create a Google Maps JS API key and paste it into the `.env` file as well.
+  7. Create a Google Maps JS API key and paste it into the `.env` file as well.
-9. Copy all files from this repository into the `htdocs` or `www` folder of your web server.
+  8. Copy all files from this repository into the `htdocs` or `www` folder of your web server.
-10. In this folder run `npm install` via bash.
+  9. In this folder run `npm install` via bash.
-11. There you run `composer install`.
+  10. There you run `composer install`.
-12. Access `install.html` via the browser and choose to install with or without test datasets.
+  11. Access `install.html` via the browser and choose to install with or without test datasets.
 Depending on your choice, the database tables will be created in your database, as well as 5 test datasets.
-13. Delete `install.php` and `install.html` after successfully creating the database.
+  12. Delete `install.php` and `install.html` after successfully creating the database.
-14. The metadata editor is now accessible in the browser via `localhost/directoryname`.
+  13. The metadata editor is now accessible in the browser via `localhost/directoryname`.
-15. Adjust settings in `.env` (see [Settings Section](#settings)).
+  14. Adjust settings in `.env` (see [Settings Section](#settings)).
+They will be represented in your test browser upon page reload.

 ### Installation via Docker
 1. Install [Docker](https://docs.docker.com/engine/install/).